bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-05-oauth.md

 ## Responding to the GET request

 Upon receiving the `GET` request at the auth callback URL, your app should return some HTML to the merchant browser.
-BigCommerce renders this in an **iFrame** embedded in your store's control panel.
+BigCommerce renders this in an **iFrame** inside of the control panel.
 It could be a form that collects further information from the user, or you could redirect the user to your app's main page.
 If you do not respond with HTML or redirect, the user will be left looking at a blank screen.

 ## Making the POST request
  The `POST` requests primary purpose is to exchange the temporary access `code` for a permanent `access_token`.
 Pass the parameters and their values inside the request body, using query parameters and URL-encoding.